jrka/pyradexnest/README.md

 1) Enter the directory of your run (e.g. example_run).
 Note that the remaining operation assumes '.' in your python path, as measdata.txt and config.py (and future files) need to be found.

 2) Create a file which contains the data for fitting.
 Its name needs to be measdata.txt, in the example_run folder.
+This file is the same whether using single or multiple molecule modeling.
 Format of this file:

 - 8 (or 9) lines of header information: